SCBB-LAB/DeepPlnc/README.md

-test.txt = Chunks wise probability score of the sequence provided. test_results.tsv = Classification result of the sequence provided. plot = folder containing "csv" files to construct violin and line plot.
+test.txt = Chunks wise probability score of the sequence provided. test_results.tsv = Classification result of the sequence provided. plot = folder containing ".csv" files to construct violin and line plot.